sjdillon/documentation/cassandra-nodes/README.md

 ```

 **‘CRUACHAN’** maps to nodes that are up, so reads and writes to those nodes
-will continue without any exceptions
+will continue without any exceptions.

 ####  The problem with BATCHES
 Applications that batch up data, either in the query, insert or within the application logic, can amplify the impact of failure.
-If the above query of CRUACHAN and OZONE were combined to request both records, the whole batch would fail, because OZONE was unavailable, even though CRUACHAN was available.
+If the above queries for CRUACHAN and OZONE were combined to request both records, the whole batch would fail, because OZONE was unavailable, even though CRUACHAN was available.

 #### Retry Policies